siddheshp2e/Kalpstudio/docs/Getting started/Smart contract management/How do i deploy my smart contract.md

 Let's explore Smart Contract deployment using Kalp Template on Kalp Studio together.

+!!!Note
-**Note:** _To deploy a Smart Contract, a project is needed.
+    To deploy a Smart Contract, a project is needed.
 Let's understand how a project is created first._

 **Step 1: Project Initialization**